-- Amendments to these practice guidelines can only be made by the Senior Magistrate after consultation with the other magistrates of the Johannesburg Magistrate’s Court Civil Section.
+Amendments to these practice guidelines can only be made by the Senior Magistrate of the Johannesburg Magistrate’s Court Civil Section.

 In terms of the requirements of the Chief Justice’s Norms and Standards (“the CJNS”) published on 28 February 2014 (Government Gazette 37390 GN 147) no matter may be enrolled for hearing unless it is certified trial ready by a Judicial Officer.
 In order to achieve that object the following guidelines are provided:

 When a party wishes to request the allocation of a trial date, such party shall approach the clerk of the court (trial dates) with a completed FORM “F” - Request for a Trial Date.

 Thereafter the court file will be referred to a magistrate in chambers in order to determine whether the matter is trial ready.